 Since phishing has become more common, many major email service providers, including Gmail, now feature built-in warnings about suspicious emails that could be phishing attempts.
 When your email service provider suspects that an email you’ve received may be a phishing attempt, you will see a warning message informing you that the message appears dangerous and suggesting that you report it.

-2. Urgent language
+3. Urgent or threatening language

 4. Too-good-to-be-true offers